“Oh no, it’s the retrospective time!”

-The sprint goal is a statement that can be answered in Yes or No at the end of the sprint.
+The sprint goal is a statement that can be answered with Yes or No at the end of the sprint.
 This statement is formulated by the entire team during sprint planning.
 You look at the scope of stories that is your forecast for the sprint and you try to bring it to one statement.
 Once you have that statement you ask yourself whether your forecast serves that goal.

 The goal is used throughout the sprint as a guiding star to show the direction.
-If you don’t have a goal, you don’t have a direction, you have a bunch of development items and then at the retrospective it is not clear what did we try to achieve.
+If you don’t have a goal, you don’t have a direction, you have a bunch of development items, and then at the retrospective, it is not clear what did we try to achieve.

 Talking about the goal in the sprint retrospective creates a very good discussion.
 Did we meet the goal?
 Yes – what are the good things we did?

 No – what could go better next time?

 As stated above, one of the reasons people don’t talk during retrospectives is that they don’t believe anything will change.
 A very good way to have things change is by experimenting.